AWcoder/MisfitsUnited/Constitution.md

 - 2nd year players are not eligible to be placed on the taxi squad, but they can remain on the taxi squad if there were placed there during their rookie year.
 - A player may be moved from the taxi squad to the active roster at any time.
 - Rookies may be moved back and forth between taxi and active roster during the offseason and preseason.
 Final decision on taxi squad rookies are made immediately before the start of the regular season.
-- Once a player has been moved off the taxi squad, they may never return back to the taxi squad (with the exception of rookies during the offseason and preseason).
+- Once a player has been moved off the taxi squad, they may never return back to the taxi squad (unless it's during the offseason or starting in 2022 after a trade of a rookie (see below)).
 - There is a limit of 7* players on the taxi squad. (*number will be less in the first 2 years, see "Implementation" below)
 - Taxi squad players can be traded.
+- Starting in 2022: Rookies you trade for are eligible for movement to the Taxi Squad mid-season.
+The commissioner must be contacted immediately after the trade to process the taxi squad roster move.

 ### Active Roster Size ###